QANSIGLIERE/LaunchDarklyAPIIntegration/README.md

 ### Make the \*.env file works

-Just run in the terminal the following command: `source github.env`
+Just run in the terminal the following command: `source launchdarkly.env`

 ### Contexts